spoonapps/docs/reference/command_line/run.md

 When the `--diagnostic` flag is used, the container will generate diagnostic logs that detail all of the operations that occur within the container.
 These diagnostic logs can later be viewed using the `spoon logs` command and be used to troubleshoot errors and configuration issues.

+Please note that it is not possible to run `spoon.exe` in virtualized environment - it will launch on host even if executed from inside of container.

 #### Adding Environment Variables

 Environment variables can be added to a container with the `-e` or `--env-file` flags.